 The point to be noted is that the feedback has to be given in a positive, healthy, and fruitful manner to make the employees feel kicked and motivated rather than lowering their morale.
 Employees seek feedback to know about their performance, and constructive criticism helps them work with motivation.
 Also, utilizing negative criticism constructively is an integral part of effective listening.

 There have to be regular feedback sessions of the employees with their immediate superiors on a formal and informal basis keeping the work culture and the overall environment healthy and fruitful.

 2) Performance feedback increases productivity levels

-In continuation to the above mention point, if the employees of the firm are motivated their productivity levels increases.
-The firm is able to optimally utilize the human and other resources through the proper feedback and training sessions.
+In continuation to the above mention point, if the employees of the firm are motivated their productivity levels increase.
+The firm can optimally utilize human and other resources through the proper feedback and training sessions.

-Even if the employees are going wrong somewhere or facing any issue with their departments or inter-departments, they are able to easily approach their managers or the HR department expressing their grievances and issues as they know that they will be heard and given the proper feedback.
+Even if the employees are going wrong somewhere or facing any issue with their departments or inter-departments, they can easily approach their managers or the HR department to express their grievances and issues as they know that they will be heard and given the proper feedback.

 This way, when an organization has an eco-system to communicate feedback (receiving feedback and accepting feedback), it will formulate business decisions and create strategies for positive reinforcement of the workforce.

 3) Constructive feedback ensures a positive environment in the workplace

 When the management and the HR department of the firm realize and follow the importance of constructive feedback at the workplace there is a positive and healthy environment.